codeforwebdevelopment/git-demo/intro.md

 C. Upload changes to the remote git server using git push D.
 Submit the staged changes to your local branch using git push

+What option can you use to apply git configurations across your entire git environment?
+O--master
+O --global
+O--update
+O --all